ibm-cloud-docs/cis/rate-limiting.md

      rulesets {
        description = "Zone rate limit entrypoint"
      }
-     lifecycle {
-       ignore_changes = [
-         rulesets
-       ]
    }
-   }
    ```
    {: pre}

-   Use a `lifecycle` block to prevent Terraform from updating the entrypoint ruleset.
-Some entrypoint parameters are updated during every `terraform apply`, which can introduce unintended configuration changes.
-The `lifecycle` block helps you ignore these updates and maintain resource stability.
-   {: important}

 1. To create a rate-limiting ruleset, run the following command: